sposetti/AmbariScreenShots/docs/index.md

 - **Instance Resource:** This resource type refers to a single specific resource.
 For example:

-        /clusters/cluster1
+        /clusters/MyCluster

-  _Refers to the cluster resource identified by the id "cluster1"_
+  _Refers to the cluster resource identified by the id "MyCluster"_

 ### Clusters